 Second-party data has a lot of benefits, but like any resource, it comes with some issues.
 Here are the hurdles data buyers most often cite regarding second-party data, and how to overcome them.

 If you want to enjoy the benefits of using second-party data, you need to know where to buy it and how to make agreements to purchase it.
 Here’s how to get started.

 One option for how to buy second-party data is to find a potential seller and approach them yourself via a phone call, an email or another communication channel.
 Some companies might advertise their willingness to sell data, but you can also contact any company and ask about the potential to purchase data.
 This method offers complete flexibility, since you can contact any company and propose any transaction you want.
 It’s easiest, though, if you already have a relationship with a potential seller.
 It can be challenging to know whom to approach and what kind of transactions to propose to get the data you need.

-To provide enhanced flexibility, Syndicate offers two tools for accessing second-party data — Syndicate: DMP and Syndicate: Direct.
+To provide enhanced flexibility, Syndicate offers two tools for accessing second-party data — within the DMP, and direct to DSP.

 How is our solution different from our competitors’ products?
 Here are five key advantages of using Lotame over other second-party data marketplaces.

 Want easy access to high-quality second-party data?
-Syndicate, our second-party data marketplace, is the perfect solution.
+Private Data Exchange, our second-party data marketplace, is the perfect solution.
 Our data management platform and other data products can also help you take control of your data, expand your audiences and optimize your campaigns.